mmoundraty/cse15l-lab-reports/lab5.md

 ![Image](3lab.png)
 ![Image](4lab.png)

-TA: Hi, make sure for the variable that you are returning, you are adding your variable with previous messages instead of overwriting it.
+TA: Think about how strings work and how it connects to reloading your page on the web server.
+When entering data in your query make sure that you are not overwriting previous data.

 Student: Alright I will try that.
+I see that for my message variable that I needed to do += instead of just = to my data that I am displaying.

 ![Image](2lab.png)

-Student: I see that for my message variable that I needed to do += instead of just = to my data that I am displaying.
+[Information needed about the setup]

 Here is the file directory & structure that I need which is just Server.java, run.sh, and StringServer.java